oss-review-toolkit/ort/integrations/tekton/README.md

 ## Next Steps
 You probably don't want to trigger each execution via `kubectl`.
 Check out the [Tekton documentation](https://tekton.dev/docs/triggers/) to learn how you can trigger a _PipelineRun_ via _EventListeneres_.

-If you aren't working on a public GitHub repository you should also checkout how to work with a [private repo](https://hub.tekton.dev/tekton/task/git-clone).
+If you aren't working on a public GitHub repository you should also check out how to work with a [private repo](https://hub.tekton.dev/tekton/task/git-clone).